harilvfs/carch/README.md

 <br>

 <div align="center">

-License is under the [MIT](https://github.com/harilvfs/carch/blob/main/LICENSE) license, so you're free to fork and use it as you like.
+Carch is [MIT licensed](https://github.com/harilvfs/carch/blob/main/LICENSE), so you're free to fork and use it as you like.
 Thank you!

 </div>